xlladdins/xll/docs/Excel4MacrosT-Z.md

 | 2          | '               |
 | 3          | none            |

-Consecutive\_delim    is a logical value corresponding to the Treat Consecutive Delimiters as One check box which, if TRUE, allows consecutive delimiters (such as ",,,") to be treated as a single delimiter.
+Consecutive\_delim&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Treat Consecutive Delimiters as One check box which, if TRUE, allows consecutive delimiters (such as ",,,") to be treated as a single delimiter.
 If FALSE, all consecutive delimiters are considered separate column breaks.

-Tab    is a logical value which, if TRUE, specifies that the column has tab delimiters.
+Tab&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, specifies that the column has tab delimiters.
 If FALSE, the column does not have tab delimiters.
 Tab is ignored if data\_type is 2.

-Semicolon    is a logical value which, if TRUE, specifies that the column has semicolon delimiters.
+Semicolon&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, specifies that the column has semicolon delimiters.
 If FALSE, the column does not have semicolon delimiters.
 Semicolon is ignored if data\_type is 2.

-Comma    is a logical value which, if TRUE, specifies that the column has comma delimiters.
+Comma&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, specifies that the column has comma delimiters.
 If FALSE, the column does not have comma delimiters.
 Comma is ignored if data\_type is 2.

-Space    is a logical value which, if TRUE, specifies that the column has space delimiters.
+Space&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, specifies that the column has space delimiters.
 If FALSE, the column does not have space delimiters.
 Space is ignored if data\_type is 2.

-Other    is a logical value which, if TRUE, specifies that the column has custom delimiters.
+Other&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, specifies that the column has custom delimiters.
 If FALSE, the column does not have custom delimiters.
 Other is ignored if data\_type is 2.

-Other\_Char    is a single character that specifies a delimiter not included in the list of delimiters.
+Other\_Char&nbsp;&nbsp;&nbsp;&nbsp;is a single character that specifies a delimiter not included in the list of delimiters.
 Other\_Char is ignored if data\_type is 2 and if the argument other is FALSE.

-Field\_Info    is an array which consists of the following elements:
+Field\_Info&nbsp;&nbsp;&nbsp;&nbsp;is an array which consists of the following elements: "column number, data\_format", if data\_type is 1;
-"column number, data\_format", if data\_type is 1; or "start\_pos,
+or "start\_pos, data\_format" if data\_type is 2.
+The second number
-data\_format" if data\_type is 2.
-The second number defines the column's data format, and can be one of the following.
+defines the column's data format, and can be one of the following.

 |                           |                             |
 | ------------------------- | --------------------------- |